botpress/readme/docs/Learn/add-a-bot-to-your-website/index.md

 metadata:
   robots: index
 ---
-This guide will teach you how to embed a bot directly on your website.
+Botpress makes it easy to embed a bot on your website using Webchat.
+If you self-host your website, just follow the instructions on this page.

+> 📘 Website builders
+>
+> If you're using a website-building tool like [Wordpress](), [Wix]() or [Webflow](), see the other pages in this section for instructions on how to add your bot.

 > 🧩 Low-code
 >